Student Supervisor Toolkit

 - Recognition Banner: Make a banner to hang in your office, or decorate an office bulletin board or door in recognition of your student employees.

 - "You Rock" Award: Print "You Rock" on a rock and present it to someone when they go a good job.
-Encourage the student to present it to another member of the staff when they observe someone doing a good job.
+Encourage the student to pass it on to another member of the staff when they observe someone doing a good job.

 - Picture Recognition: Take student pictures, post them and list what wonderful things they do.